wp-plugins/codepeople-post-map/readme.txt

 *   Select the marker by clicking on the images: Select the bookmark icon to show on the Google maps.
 *   Insert the map tag: Inserts a shortcode in the content of the post where the Google map is displayed with the features selected in the setup.
 You can attach geolocation information to a post but choose not to show the Google maps in the content of the post.
 In case you do want to display a map in the post content, use this button.

+**Configure Shapes**

+*   Check the box over the "Insert the map tag" button.
+*   Enter the stroke weight of shape.
+*   Enter the color of shape.
+*   Enter the opacity of shape.
+*   Press with the mouse on map at right to draw the shape.

 **Inserting maps as widgets on sidebars** (Available only in the premium version of plugin)

 To insert the maps as widget on sidebars, go to the menu option "Appearance / Widgets", and drag the "CP Google Maps" widget to the sidebar.